Curious about rum? What is rum? How is rum made? Let’s learn about rum. Our Rum 101 primer is here to help.

 Batch Process: The Traditional Pot Still

-The traditional pot still is a method of distilling fermented product in relatively small batches.
+The traditional pot still is a centuries-old method of distilling fermented product in relatively small batches.

 The fine art of the distiller is the key to success for the traditional pot still method.
 The disadvantage is that each distinct batch may vary to some degree and high volume production is not always feasible.